NOAA B-WET funded ISC Watershed Education & Environmental Impact Program

 Are you an educator in grades 6-12 looking for new ways to expand your science knowledge and engage your students in science research that matters?
 INFINITY Science Center is pleased to announce the NOAA B-WET funded ISC Watershed Education & Environmental Impact Program for educators in the following counties: Pearl River, Stone, George, Hancock, Harrison, and Jackson and Louisiana Parishes: St. Bernard, Orleans, and St. Tammany.

-This competitive program will be accepting applications for participation October 1, 2019-December 31, 2019.
+This competitive program will be accepting applications for participation until February 28, 2020.
 We will select 15 educators from the pool of applicants.
-Notification of those accepted for the program will be made by February 2020.
+Notification of those accepted for the program will be made by March 2020.

 If selected to participate in the program teachers will receive the following: